The Cairngorms Up-Close: Gallery

 Where and when encountered: Garlyne Moss on 11 May 2024

-Editor's note: I am reasonably confident of the species identification of this insect.
+Editor's note: I am pretty confident of the species identification of this insect.

 Neolygus contaminatus